Lambert-Nguyen/cosmo-management/docs/refactoring/REFACTORING_COMPLETION_REPORT_2025-12-21.md

 **Date**: December 21, 2025
 **Status**: ✅ **100% COMPLETE**
-**Project**: Aristay Property Management System **Scope**: Complete Django UI/UX Modernization
+**Project**: Cosmo Property Management System **Scope**: Complete Django UI/UX Modernization

 ---

 ## Executive Summary

-The Aristay UI refactoring project has been successfully completed with **100% of all goals achieved**.
+The Cosmo UI refactoring project has been successfully completed with **100% of all goals achieved**.
 All Django templates have been modernized with external CSS/JS, ES module architecture, and a consistent design system.

 ### Mission Accomplished ✅
 - ✅ **All inline event handlers removed** (67 → 0, 100%)